 Supported Interfaces

 No standard interfaces for Compute Job Scheduling are known.
-The OGF DCIFED Working Group [] is chartered to address this gap, but neither interfaces nor their expected publication dates are known.
+The OGF DCIFED Working Group [R 37] is chartered to address this gap, but neither interfaces nor their expected publication dates are known.
 Meanwhile some existing implementations of Compute Job Schedulers support simple scheduling capabilities described in OGF standards such as BES and JSDL.

 The implementations provided for Compute Job Scheduling should use compatible interfaces for the batch compute capability.